peteroupc/peteroupc.github.io/graphics.md

     3. If 3-D graphics are being displayed, one of the 2-D layers is replaced with a _3-D layer_, which is an image on which the 3-D graphics are drawn.
 The 2-D layer replaced this way can vary over time.
     4. The 2-D layers may contain transparent pixels.
 The 3-D layer may contain transparent and translucent (semitransparent) pixels.[^7]
 2. Tiles.
 A _tile_ is a small rectangular array of pixels.
-    1. Tiles have the same width and the same height (32 &times; 32 pixels or smaller).
-8 &times; 8 pixels is the suggested width and height, but the width and height need not be a power of 2.
+    1. Every tile has the same width and the same height as every other.
+The width must be 32 or less, and the height must be 32 or less.
     2. The application chooses one:
         1. Each tile is in a 1-bit-per-pixel format and uses one of 16 _color tables_, with 2 colors per table.
         2. Each tile is in a 2-bit-per-pixel format and uses one of 16 color tables, with 4 colors per table.